kurtosis-tech/kurtosis/docs/docs/quickstart.md

 We'll use these "Review" sections to explain what happened in the section.
 If you just want the action, feel free to skip them.
 :::

 In this section, we created a `.star` file that prints `Hello, world`.
 The `.star` extension corresponds to [the Starlark language developed at Google][starlark-github-repo], a dialect of Python for configuring the [Bazel build system][bazel-github].
-[Kurtosis uses Starlark for the same purpose of configuring builds][starlark-explanation], except that we're building distributed application environments rather than binaries or JARs.
+[Kurtosis uses Starlark for the same purpose of configuring builds][starlark-explanation], except that we're building a distributed application rather than binaries or JARs.

 When you ran the Starlark, you got `Created enclave: quickstart`.
 An [enclave][enclaves-explanation] is a Kurtosis primitive that can be thought of as an ephemeral house for a distributed application.
 The distributed applications that you define with Starlark will run inside enclaves.